Sailors in Ming China: Zheng He's voyages

 Zheng He chose boatmen who had experience in sailing in the ocean from Fujian, Guangzhou, and Zhejiang areas.
-The Min people's skills of navigation brought them a sterling reputation.
-One Ming envoy, Gao Cheng wrote a story about how Min people helped him travel to Ryukyu to fulfill his duty.
+The Ming people's skills of navigation brought them a sterling reputation.
+One Ming envoy, Gao Cheng wrote a story about how Ming people helped him travel to Ryukyu to fulfill his duty.
 Gao Cheng was sent to Ryukyu but he knew nothing about sailing.
-His friends recommended him that Min people knew sailing well and he found three sailors.
+His friends recommended him that Ming people knew sailing well and he found three sailors.
 These sailors pointed out that Gao's ship was not strong enough to sail across the sea, but it was too late, and also too costly, to build a new one.
 Though they knew the potential dangers, these experienced sailors showed excellent skills during the voyage.
 Gao described their skills, stating that they knew upcoming storms by seeing marine creatures, recognized nearby islands by observing the waves, and decided directions by reading a compass.
 They were calm when the ship was badly damaged in a storm, and comforted four hundred people during the danger.
-They arrived at Ryukyu safely, and the author praised not only Min people's skills but also their virtues.
+They arrived at Ryukyu safely, and the author praised not only Ming people's skills but also their virtues.
 While these experienced men made up a good portion of the seaman in Zheng He's voyages, however, they also included banished criminals who were pressed into service.
 These men were to be rewarded by the emperor with money and cloth should they survive the perilous journey, while their families would be compensated accordingly if a crew member died at sea.